Skip to content

 • Advising General Practitioners in connection with several claims involving allegations of negligent management of patients with a diverse range of presentations.

-• Acting on behalf of a Claimant who has suffered serious injuries as a result of an epidural.
+• Acting on behalf of a Claimant who suffered serious injuries as a result of an epidural.

 • Acting on behalf of an injured Claimant in relation to negligently performed dentistry.